steveshogren/hugo-blog/content/page/training.md

 ### Step 2 - Basic Tools (~10 hours)

 After completing Step 1, you need to invest in some skills to make your learning faster.
 You should learn how to do something called Test Driven Development.
-First, read through the wikipedia page on [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).
+Read through the wikipedia page on
+[Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).

 Read and work through the following post where they show you how to write